737464/mtex/README.md

 ## How to use mtex: ##

+To paste the content of the clipboard press `CMD-V`.

+To delete the character behind the cursor press `FN-DELETE`.

-To open a file in mtex at start, type:
+To open a file in mtex at start, type: `mtex` `file`.
-    `mtex` `file`

-To save a file while the program is running, press `OPTION-SHIFT-S`
+To save a file while the program is running, press `OPTION-SHIFT-S`.

+To show current cursor position and more information press `OPTION-SHIFT-I`, to hide press it again.

-To exit the program press `OPTION-SHIFT-Q`
+To exit the program press `OPTION-SHIFT-Q`.